Lack of sleep: Can it make you sick?

 - Eating too close to bedtime.
-We take around 2 hours to digest our food.
-When we eat within 2 hours of going to bed, our sleep may be affected as the body is still trying to digest the food you have just eaten.
+It takes around 2 hours for the body to digest food.
+When you eat before going to bed, your sleep quality may be affected as the body is still focusing on digestion.

 Tips for a restful, restorative night

-There are things we can do to help ourselves fall asleep faster and stay asleep longer.
+There are things which can help you fall asleep faster and stay asleep longer.

 Going to bed and getting up at set hours every night (Ref.
 1) can make a big difference, experts say, as can skipping naps that may prevent you from falling asleep later.
 Getting regular exercise, especially vigorous exercise, can also help encourage a good night’s sleep.